netwk-pro/.github/.github/SECURITY.md

   `B7FE 1D4E 6CAB 3E71 4A9F DF6E 48CB 7290 C00D 0DA5`
 - **PGP Setup Guide**: [How to encrypt with PGP (GitHub Wiki)](https://github.com/netwk-pro/netwk-pro.github.io/wiki/01-PGP-Howto)

-Messages are protected with Proton Mail’s built-in encryption.
-For **end-to-end encryption**, use our [PGP key](https://raw.githubusercontent.com/netwk-pro/.github/master/PGP-KEY.asc) with any email client or [GPG](https://gnupg.org)-compatible tool.
+Email to `s.neteng.pro` addresses is secured by Proton Mail’s built-in encryption.
+For full end-to-end protection, encrypt your message using our [PGP key](https://raw.githubusercontent.com/netwk-pro/.github/master/PGP-KEY.asc) with your preferred email client or a [GPG-compatible tool](https://gnupg.org).

+> **Note:** Proton Mail is used for all addresses under the `s.neteng.pro` domain.
+Other addresses (e.g., `support@neteng.pro`) support OpenPGP encryption using their published keys, available at [/pgp](https://netwk.pro/pgp).

 Please include: